victorialslocum/personal-blog/posts/slack-notion-translator.md

 - different block types, like code blocks or quote blocks, won't work (Notion doesn't support yet)
 - tagging @channel or @here won't work with this because Slack has different formatting, but that can be fixed by adding replacement values.
 The formatting for those is <!channel> or <!here>.

 As always, had so much fun learning with this project.
-This was part of a larger project, which you can find on [GitHub](https://github.com/victoriaslocum752/standup-integration) and the blog.
+This was part of a larger project, which you can find on [GitHub](https://github.com/victoriaslocum752/standup-integration).

 The GitHub for this project is [here](https://github.com/victoriaslocum752/slack-notion-translation).